INDEX Excel Function Definition

 - The function will return a #N/A error if the lookup value is not the same in the array.

 - INDEX and MATCH can be used as a nested function or alternative to the VLOOKUP formula to get the desired result.

 The INDEX function is a lookup function that allows the user to locate a certain cell value based on the row and column numbers entered.

 For example, we can use the function to find who heads a particular department of a company.
 The Excel sheet containing records of heads of different departments is as follows:

 Enter the formula =INDEX(C4:D9,5,2) in cell C1.
 Press the “Enter” key, and the output is Patricia.

-First, the INDEX function goes to the range C4:D9.
-From this range, it fetches the value at the intersection of the third row (row 5) of the array and the second column of the array (column D).
-This cell is D8, and its value is Patricia.
+First, the INDEX function goes to the range C4:D9 and fetches the value at the intersection of the third row (row 5) and the second column of the array (column D).

 INDEX function requires row and column numbers to get the value from the desired cell.
 Hence, supplying the row and column numbers manually makes the task difficult.

 The MATCH function dynamically returns the row and column number to the INDEX function based on the lookup value.

 Yes, the INDEX excel function works for both horizontal and vertical data.
 Hence, this can be used as an alternative to both VLOOKUP and HLOOKUP with the combination of the MATCH function.